iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.5.1-0.9.6.md

 ## ChangeLog

+* Jun 10, 2016: Fixed: Nginx doesn't forward real client IP address to SOGo.
 * Jun  8, 2016: Set correct file owner for config file of Roundcube password plugin.
-* Jun  8, 2016: Fixed: one incorrect HELO restriction rule in Postfix
+* Jun  8, 2016: Fixed: one incorrect HELO restriction rule in Postfix.
 * May 27, 2016: Fixed: not enable opportunistic TLS support in Postfix.
 * May 24, 2016: Initial __DRAFT__.